Abracawdabra/ChirpOS/doc/processes.md

 hash of `env.Data` and `env.Function` objects.
 There are four data types to use work with:
 + Integer - Whole numbers between 9007199254740991 and -9007199254740991
-+ Floater - Floating point numbers
++ Float   - Floating point numbers
 + String  - Strings of characters
 + Array   - Arrays of data objects (literals are converted to objects)